-When this post is published, it will be exactly fifteen years to the minute that the first aircraft hit the World Trade Center in New York.
+When this post is published, it will be exactly sixteen years to the minute that the first aircraft hit the World Trade Center in New York.
 The events of what is now referred to as 9/11 are only too well known.

 My thoughts are with all victims, whether identified afterwards, or not.
 In New York, Washington and Pennsylvania.

 My thoughts are with the passengers and crew on the four flights destroyed.
 My thoughts are with the victims killed in the World Trade Center.
 My thoughts are with those emergency workers who lost their lives trying to save others'.

 My thoughts today are with the families of those who perpetrated these atrocities, for they lost too.